meetkabeershah/meetkabeershah.github.io/_posts/2015-9-16-HelloWorld.md

 One day, I was going through the farewell emails I received from my friends.
 I started re-reading this part of email from Varun:

->I must say you have the potential of being a great human being and yes!! you are no doubt.
-Any help you require in life no matter what please don't hesitate to contact me am like a brother to you.
-Hope I see you opening a multinational company, where I see a great leader and an entrepreneur just like you and I hope I have a chance of discussing this beautiful dream of you being a great friend and a famous person to my friends and my loved ones.
+>Hope I see you opening a multinational company, where I see a great leader and an entrepreneur just like you and I hope I have a chance of discussing this beautiful dream of you being a great friend and a famous person to my friends and my loved ones.

 >I wish you good luck for your future endeavours.
->Keep smiling always, cause you make others smile as well.:)

->P.S: Do keep messaging frequently...

 To be honest, I didn't did anything so great for them.
 I kept re-reading these paras and realized how others see me, so why can't I do something worthy?